Black Stone: Muhammad

-According to Islamic belief Muhammad is credited with setting the Black Stone in the current place in the wall of the Kaaba.
-A story found in Ibn Ishaq's Sirah Rasul Allah tells how the clans of Mecca renovated the Kaaba following a major fire which had partly destroyed the structure.
+According to Islamic belief, Muhammad is credited with setting the Black Stone in its current place in the wall of the Kaaba.
+A story found in ibn Ishaq's Al-Sirah al-Nabawiyyah tells how the clans of Mecca renovated the Kaaba following a major fire which had partly destroyed the structure.
 The Black Stone had been temporarily removed to facilitate the rebuilding work.
 The clans could not agree on which one of them should have the honour of setting the Black Stone back in its place.

 They decided to wait for the next man to come through the gate and ask him to make the decision.
 That person was 35-year-old Muhammad, five years before his prophethood.
-He asked the elders of the clans to bring him a cloth and put the Black Stone in its centre.
+He asked the elders of the clans to bring him a cloth and place the Black Stone at its center.
 Each of the clan leaders held the corners of the cloth and carried the Black Stone to the right spot.
 Then, Muhammad set the stone in place, satisfying the honour of all of the clans.
 After his Conquest of Mecca in 630, Muhammad is said to have ridden round the Kaaba seven times on his camel, touching the Black Stone with his stick in a gesture of reverence.